Iamlowlo/test/README.md

 - `gulp dev`

 ## What is that task doing?
-- Http server launched on port 8001 with appConfig.
+- Http server launched on port 8001 returning appConfig.
 - Sass, Handlebars and Coffe compilers and their watchers.
 - Public files copied on start-up.
 - It will open the file `build/index.html` with the default browser on localhost:8000